GihanPasidu/wa-bot-v3/README.md

 3. **Configure the bot**
    - Open `bot.js` in a text editor
-   - Find the line with `YOUR_PHONE_NUMBER@c.us` and replace it with your phone number
-   - Add your phone number to the `adminNumbers` array if you want admin access
+   - Add your phone number to the `adminJids` array if you want admin access

 4. **Run the bot**
    ```bash